Introduction to Teradata Temporary Tables

 NO LOG means that no Transient Journal is used.

-After the volatile table is created, we can load it like any other table:
+Once the volatile table is created, it can be loaded like a standard table.

 INSERT INTO Revenue SELECT CustomerId, SUM(Revenue) FROM Transaction;